-"traditional communities" means communities recognised in terms of section 3 of the Limpopo Traditional Leadership and Governance Act, (insert number and year).
+"traditional communities" means communities recognised in terms of section 3 of the North West Traditional Leadership and Governance Act, 2005.

 2 Application of By-law

 (1) This By-law applies to all land within the geographical area of the Municipality, including land owned by the state.